limaosen0/DMGNN/README.md

 # Training and Testing

+You can download the saved model for short-term prediction on Human3.6M: [Model Link](https://pan.baidu.com/s/1ybEjEqlu9yTG6g-qsroB4g) And the keyword is: knht.

 # Acknowledgement
 Thanks for the framework provided by 'yysijie/st-gcn', which is source code of the published work [ST-GCN](https://aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/17135) in AAAI-2018.
 The github repo is [ST-GCN code](https://github.com/yysijie/st-gcn).
 We borrow the framework and interface from the code.